Railway Preservation Society of Ireland: Diesel and other locomotives

 The RPSI has indicated it has a strategy to create a mainline heritage diesel fleet.
-It has acquired four c.
-65t 1000 hp General Motors Bo-Bos; CIÉ 121 Class number 134 and CIÉ 141 Class numbers 141, 142 and 175.
+It has acquired seven c.
+65t 1000 hp General Motors Bo-Bos; CIÉ 121 Class number 134 and CIÉ 141 Class numbers 141, 142, 147, 171, 175 and 177.

 The RPSI used to own two NIR 101 Class Hunslet diesels Numbered 101 and 102.
 They scrapped 101 and 102 was transferred to the Ulster Folk & Transport Museum.

 The RPSI also has some small diesel shunters, including a Ruston from Carlow sugar factory, a planet diesel from Irish Shell and a unilok diesel from the UTA.

 Carriages and other stock

 In the 2000s, with more rail stringent regulations, the RPSI was forced to acquire rakes of metal bodied carriages for mainline railtours.

-Freight wagons and other stock

-Whitehead has a collection of historic wagons, including a GNR brakevan named Ivan, restored by their award-winning Youth team, a Guinness van and NCC handcrane and a GSWR ballast hopper and an oil tanker from Irish Shell.

 Operations

 Railtours

 The main work of the society is in securing and maintaining steam rolling stock, with a view to running rail tours and Mulligan, in "One Hundred and Fifty Years of Irish Railways" noted that the RPSI did "sterling work" in the area of organising of such rail tours around the island, following the end of steam as a regular means of service provision on UTA and CIÉ lines.